shakhor-shual/walkman/README.md

 self-compiles itself into a Linux executable form (to ELF-file: /usr/local/bin/cw4d).
-Before starting self-compilation, Walkman installs into the system all the missing components necessary for its subsequent operation (including: git, Terraform, Ansible-core, Helm, kubectl).
-Components not found at the global level are installed locally in the current user's home directory (in sub-folders of ~/.local). to minimize the overall impact on the system.
+Before starting self-compilation, Walkman installs into the system all the missing components necessary for its subsequent operation (including: git, Terraform, Ansible-core, Helm, docker, kubectl etc).
+Components not found at the global level are installed mainly locally in the current user's home directory (in sub-folders of ~/.local) to minimize the overall impact on the system.
 Thus, even if you do not plan to use the functionality of Walkman itself, its installation process can be used as a way to quickly configure  any Linux system (including remote ones) for a wide range of common DevOps operations.

 ### Instant local installation - Linux(or WSL) only:
 The easiest and fastest way to install Walkman locally - use one-string command: